craigbrinkerhoff/2019_GeoClass/README.md

 # 2019_GeoClass
 <br><br>
-Global River Geomorphology Classification for Assessing River Form and Constraining Remote River Discharge Estimation Algorithms
+Classifying river geomorphology to better constrain remote discharge estimation algorithms
 <br><br>
 Necessary Datasets to run the analysis are at the following link: